-Surrounding properties of interest and their historic uses are presented on Table 1.
+Historic uses of the Site and adjacent properties, based on Sanborn Fire Insurance Maps obtained by Environmental Data Resources (EDR), are presented in Table 1.
 Current and historical property use is depicted on Figure 3.

-1.2 Site Geology and Hydrogeology
+1.3 Site Geology and Hydrogeology

-The Site lies at an elevation of approximately 75 ft above mean sea level (amsl).
+The Site lies at an elevation of approximately 15 ft above mean sea level (amsl).
 Topography of the Site is relatively flat.
-A recessed courtyard (approximately 10 ft below sidewalk grade) is located in the rear of the Site building to the west.
-The general topography of the surrounding area is gently sloping to the north to the courtyard adjacent to the Site.
+The general topography of the surrounding area is gently sloping north-northwest towards the East River.

-The USGS "Bedrock and Engineering Geologic Maps of New York County and Parts of Kings and Queens Counties, New York, and Parts of Bergen and Hudson Counties, New Jersey" indicate the bedrock underlying the Sites is part of the Hartland Formation, a mica-schist and quartz feldspar granulite.
-Bedrock has not been encountered in any of the on-site investigations reviewed by HRP.
-Bedrock is overlain by unconsolidated coastal plain deposits belonging to the Upper Cretaceous Monmouth Group, Matawan Group, and Magothy Formation which consist of silty clay, glauconitic sandy clay, sand, and gravel (Fisher et al.,1970).
+The New York State "Geologic Map of New York - Lower Hudson Sheet" indicates the bedrock underlying the Site is part of the Ravenswood Gneiss, an Ordovician biotite-hornblende-orthoclase banded gneiss (Fischer et al., 1970).
+Surficial geology is mapped as till, deposited by glacial ice with a variable texture consisting of poorly sorted mixtures of clay, sand, silt, and gravel (Caldwell et. al., 1986).
 According to the United States Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) Web Soil Survey, the Site and surrounding area are mapped as Urban Land.